Mehrnoosh-h/campaign-optimization-sales-prediction-uplift-ml/README.md

 ## Campaign Rules and Attribution
 Customers are eligible for outreach when an account exists and no purchase has occurred yet.
 For analysis, a sale is attributed to the campaign when a call attempt exists for that customer and a purchase occurs within 45 days of account creation.

-## Data Preparation
-All tables are loaded and joined into a customer-level analytical dataset.
-Call history is aggregated to capture outreach exposure (attempted) and outcomes (contacted).
-Sales history is linked to determine whether a purchase occurred within the attribution window.

-Engineered features include:
-- sold: 1 if a purchase occurs within 45 days of account creation, else 0
-- high_credit: 1 if CreditScore1 is above the dataset median, else 0
-- high_income: 1 if income is above the 80th percentile, else 0

 ## Descriptive Analysis
 Sale conversion rates are computed for three outreach conditions:
 - not attempted: no outbound call attempts recorded